catalyzeio/stratum-docs/contact.md

 ### Emergency Support

-Catalyze provides emergency off-hours support.
+Catalyze provides emergency off-hours support for Severity 1 issues as outlined [here](https://legal.catalyze.io/#3-service-maintenance).
 A Catalyze engineer is on call from 5:00PM CST to 9:00AM CST the following morning.
-To file an emergency support ticket, do one of the following:
+If your environment is experiencing a Severity 1 issue, file a support ticket via one of the following methods:

+***Submit a ticket for Zendesk [here](https://catalyzeio.zendesk.com/hc/en-us/requests/new) with priority "Urgent"***

 ***Call (888) 377-3184 and leave a message with contact information***

-***Create an account for Zendesk [here](https://catalyzeio.zendesk.com/hc/en-us) and create a ticket with priority "Urgent"***

-Either of those methods will page our on-call engineer, who will respond within 30 minutes to take action to resolve the issue.
+Either of these methods will page our on-call engineer, who will respond within 30 minutes to take action to resolve the issue.
 If necessary, the engineer will initiate a call with the customer to assist with the resolution of the problem.

 ## Billing